lilianweng/lil-log/_posts/2017-12-31-object-recognition-for-dummies-part-3.md

 <span style="color: #286ee0;">[Updated on 2018-12-27: Add [bbox regression](#bounding-box-regression) and [tricks](#common-tricks) sections for R-CNN.]</span>

-In the series of "Object Recognition for Dummies", we started with basic concepts in image processing, such as gradient vectors and HOG, in [Part 1]({{ site.baseurl }}{% post_url 2017-10-29-object-recognition-for-dummies-part-1 %}).
+In the series of "Object Detection for Dummies", we started with basic concepts in image processing, such as gradient vectors and HOG, in [Part 1]({{ site.baseurl }}{% post_url 2017-10-29-object-recognition-for-dummies-part-1 %}).
 Then we introduced classic convolutional neural network architecture designs for classification and pioneer models for object recognition, Overfeat and DPM, in [Part 2]({{ site.baseurl }}{% post_url 2017-12-15-object-recognition-for-dummies-part-2 %}).
 In the third post of this series, we are about to review a set of models in the R-CNN ("Region-based CNN") family.

 {: class="table-of-content"}
 * TOC